JonnySB/acebook-MERN/README.md

 ## What is Acebook?

-Acebook is a facebook clone developed using the MERN stack (MongoDB, express.js, React & Node), with tailwind used for styling.
-Starting life as a group project undertaken whilst on the Makers Software Engineering bootcamp, we were provided with a small pre-existing codebase to extend, allowing our group to practice getting up-to-speed with someone else's project structure, code and unfamiliar technology.
-We went on to extend the site's functionality, and after the project came to a close, I continued to work on the project to further extend its function.
+Acebook is a facebook clone developed using the MERN stack (MongoDB, express.js, React & Node), with tailwind CSS used for styling.
+Acebook starting life as a group project whilst on the Makers Software Engineering bootcamp, we were provided with a pre-existing codebase.
+Our task was to get to up-to-speed with an unfamiliar project structure and tech stack, before going on to extend its functionality.
+After the project came to a close, I continued to work on the project to further extend its function.

 ## Techologies used: